Configuration

 Despite this setting, Meerkat DSA will not use parallel requests

-unless the operation has priority set to high
+unless the operation has priority set to high.

 MEERKAT_SCVP_ATTR_CERT_CHECKS